 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy of Italy or visit their
+Embassy of Italy or visit the

-website for the most up-to-date information.
+Embassy of Italy website for the most up-to-date information.

 Safety and security